WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-authentication.md

 * iss - public key of the identity key
 * ksu - key server for identity key verification

-Expiry will be calculated 1 day (86400 seconds) from issued date
+Expiry will be calculated 30 days (2592000 seconds) from issued date

 ## Invite Proposals